awarenessxz/TempFileDrop/README.md

 **Developement Plan**
 1. Add logic to store uploads into Database
+1. Group into a single folder (for the same uploads)
 1. Add frontend logic to show dashboard
 1. Set up MinIO Cluster
 1. Set up MinIO Service